Draft Workpaper Posted.

 Genetic flow from 40,000 years old Tianyuan Man to present day East Asian Han and Ami lineages as well as to the Americas is reflective of my present genetic composition.

-My earliest ancestors lived in a glacial environment with thick year-round ice sheets, frigid climate, and dwindling hunting and foraging spaces.
+For me, it reveals my earliest ancestors ~30,000 years ago lived in a glacial environment with thick year-round ice sheets, frigid climate, and dwindling hunting and foraging spaces.
 Wrapped in animal skin to keep warm in the cold environment, they sought shelter in the warmth of caves and stayed near the cave's mouth which would be lighter for better vision.
 Where no caves existed, they built temporary shelters from branches, leaves, and animal skins.

 They made crude tools and weapons from stone and bone, stone axes, and carved wooden spears for hunting and fishing, which they cooked over a fire as hunters and gatherers.
 They also gathered edible plants, fruit, and collected eggs from bird nests.
 A single kill of a woolly mammoth would provide a clan with food for months.